EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 ## Summary
 For the improvement of the search function, I recommend:
+1. Increase user awareness of the search function
-1. Improve the autocomplete algorithm
+2. Improve the autocomplete algorithm
-2. Improve the search ranking algorithm
+3. Improve the search ranking algorithm
-3. Improve language localization
+4. Improve language localization

 I would suggest working on recommendation 1 first.
 Of limited engineering resource, we need to prioritize which recommendation has the most impact.
 For a search function, the smoother users can find the result, the more willing they are to use the function.